 The government agency responsible for grant of patent rights in Singapore is the IPOS, which can be accessed at the Intellectual Property Office of Singapore

 A national phase application must be filed by 30 months from the earliest claimed priority date.
+Upon payment of a fee, an extension of time of 18 months can be obtained for entering the national phase.
 View filing requirements for a Singapore National phase application.

 Singapore is party to the Paris Convention.
 A Convention application must be validly filed by 12 months from filing the earliest priority application.
 View filing requirements for a Singapore Convention application.

-Local search and examinations are conducted by the Intellectual Property Office of Singapore (IPOS).
+Local search and examination is conducted by the Intellectual Property Office of Singapore (IPOS).
 The examiner conducts a search in respect of each of the claims of the application to determine patentability.

 For Singapore national phase applications, local search and examination is to be requested within 36 months of the earliest priority date of the application.